durandaltheta/cpp_template_workshop/type_erasure_and_virtual_inheritance.md

 # type erasure using virtual inheritance
 Another mechanism to implement type erasure is through the usage of interface classes.
-The `virtual` keyword is used to denote a method in a `class` (or `struct`, which are also `class`es under the hood) which can be "overwritten" will at runtime by a child `class` which implements their own version of them.
+The `virtual` keyword is used to denote a method in a `class` (or `struct`, which are also `class`es under the hood) which can be "overwritten" at runtime by a child `class` which implements their own version of them.
 Under the hood, the compiler is using function pointers to determine what *actual* function to call:
 ```
 #include <iostream>